-The EPA Act, administered by the NSW Department of Planning and Environment, provides for the protection of local heritage items and HCAs through listings on local environmental plans (LEPs), which guide local councils in making planning decisions.
+The EPA Act, administered by the NSW Department of Planning and Environment, provides for the protection of local heritage items and heritage conservation areas (HCAs).
+The EPA Act has as one of its objects to promote the sustainable management of built and cultural heritage (including Aboriginal cultural heritage).
+This is largely achieved through the making of environmental planning instruments such as local environmental plans, which include Schedule 5 listing for items of environmental heritage, alongside other provisions for heritage conservation which guide local councils in making planning decisions.